 - Discussions with key persons involved in forest certification, forest products marketing, consulting, international trade, public planning, and legislation

-During the summer month of June and September there are week-long excursions.
-In June, Fellows spend a week out in rural Eastern Oregon on a working forest ranch.
-In September, Fellows go to the Redwood Forest National Park for a week.
-There is typically several other multi-day site visits throughout the region in the summer.
+During the summer months of June and July, there are week-long excursions.
+In June, Fellows spend a week in rural Eastern Oregon on a working forest ranch.
+In July, Fellows go to the Redwood National and State Parks for a week.
+There are typically several other multi-day site visits throughout the region in the summer.

-Read our blog about experiences WFI Fellows have visited during their programs.
+Read our blog, 2019 Fellowship Study Tours, detailing the places WFC Fellows have visited during their programs.

 3. Educational Outreach